-As described above, six of the Corporation's seven objectives for 2017 were met during 2017 or on course for being met in the first quarter of 2018.
-The Corporation successfully completed a drill program on the down dip extension of the Iron Cap deposit and followed up on the new higher-grade discovery made last year above Iron Cap to determine its potential size and orientation.
-At the Iskut Project, the Company completed a drill program that focussed on the high grade potential at the Quartz Rise target and, in cooperation with the Tahltan and B.C. regulators, began implementation of the Johnny Mountain Mine reclamation and closure plan.
-In addition, work commenced and was in progress for the preparation of an updated resource estimate at Iron Cap (to demonstrate increased gold ownership per share) and work in relation to reaching further agreements to strengthen social license with Treaty and First Nations and local communities in the area of the KSM Project had progressed very well.
-These successes and the scale of cash bonuses were factors that the Compensation Committee considered prior to their approval of RSU compensation in December 2017.
-The Board decided to award RSUs to non-director executive officer's in an amount equal to approximately 25% of their annual salary, with RSUs vesting on completion of the updated Iron Cap resource estimate.
+As described above, six of the Corporation's seven objectives for 2018 were met during 2018 or on course for being met in the first quarter of 2019.
+The Corporation successfully completed a drill program that extended the Iron Cap deposit.
+At the Iskut Project, the Corporation completed a drill program but did not find a high grade deposit at the Quartz Rise target, however, the results point to the potential for a porphyry deposit much closer to the surface than originally expected which has become the focus of 2019 exploration work.
+Drilling in 2018 at the Courageous Lake Project yielded results suggesting the potential for the discovery of additional deposits along the Matthews Lake greenstone belt.
+Work on the Johnny Mountain Mine reclamation and closure plan continued and has been well received by the Tahltan Nation and B.C. regulators.
+The Corporation also continued to progress in in strengthening social license with Treaty and First Nations and local communities in the area of the KSM Project.
+In addition, work commenced and was in progress for the preparation of an updated resource estimate at Iron Cap and appeared likely to demonstrate increased gold ownership per share.
+These successes and the scale of cash bonuses were factors that the Compensation Committee considered prior to their approval of RSU compensation in December 2018.
+The Board decided to award RSUs to non-director executive officer's in an amount equal to approximately 30% of their annual salary (comparable in terms of number of shares to 2017), with RSUs vesting on completion of the updated Iron Cap resource estimate.